Categories

 graph TD

-start(Explain an idea) --> |with words| start
+start(Explain an idea) -->|with words| understanding

 This grants other benefits in addition to the quicker comprehension.
 Quick edits to the text automatically recreates the chart without requiring any manual intervention/tweaking to the rest of the diagram.